Breakthrough-Energy/REISE.jl/docs/usage.rst

       -o [OUTPUT_DIR], --output-dir [OUTPUT_DIR]
                             The directory to store the results.
 This is optional and defaults to the execute directory.
-      -m [MATLAB_DIR], --matlab-dir [MATLAB_DIR]
-                            The directory to store the modified case.mat used by the engine.
-This is optional and defaults to the execute directory.
       -f [FREQUENCY], --frequency [FREQUENCY]
                             The frequency of data points in the original profile csvs as a Pandas frequency string.
 This is optional and defaults